 Whether a taxpayer is considered a resident or a non-resident taxpayer is based on facts and circumstances.
 The center of vital life interests is decisive in this respect and circumstances as where the individual has residency and where the direct family resides.
 In this respect, the Netherlands does not have a physical day of presence test, but it may be considered part of the facts and circumstances to determine residency.

 Resident individuals are subject to individual income tax over their worldwide income.
 Income earned outside of the Netherlands may qualify for an exemption by applicable tax treaties or the Dutch unilateral rules on double taxation.

-Non-residents are only subject to individual income tax on certain types of Dutch source income, including
+Non-residents are only subject to individual income tax on certain types of Dutch source income, including:

 Income taxation per "box"

 The Dutch individual income taxation is based on three types of income, included in separate boxes of income.
-Each box has its own rules for computing the taxable base and its own tax rate:
+Each box has its own rules for computing the taxable base and its tax rate:

 Wage tax or wage withholding tax ('Loonheffing') is an advance payment for the individual income tax.
 Wage tax and national social insurance contributions ('volksverzekeringen') are levied jointly on income from employment.

-Virtually all Dutch employers, including non-resident employers with a (deemed) permanent establishment in the Netherlands, are obliged act as a withholding agent and to withhold wage tax and national social insurance contributions from salary payments.
+Virtually all Dutch employers, including non-resident employers with a (deemed) permanent establishment in the Netherlands, are obliged to act as a withholding agent and to withhold wage tax and national social insurance contributions from salary payments.

-For more information about the levy of wage taxes, please consult our publication The payroll obligations in the Netherlands.
+For more information about the levy of wage taxes, please consult our publication, The Payroll Obligations in the Netherlands.

-For an overview of the current rates for the Dutch personal income tax and the national social insurance contributions we refer to our publication Dutch tax rates for individuals.
+For an overview of the current rates for the Dutch personal income tax and the national social insurance contributions, we refer to our publication Dutch tax rates for individuals.